lmnaslimited/marketing/linkedin/post/week35/Our Solution to Sales Folks of a Transformer Making Company.md

 A German based Transformer manufacturer with presence over 15 countries over 1500 employees.
 The company produces and distributes cast resin distribution transformers for the global customers for local industrial customers.
 ### Business Challenges

  - The company has invested in one of the major ERP system to handle their  core manufacturing process.
-However the current is Pre-Sales, Sales and Finance team operating excel mode.
+However the current ERP system is providing a comprehensive solution to handle Pre-Sales, Sales. and Finance team operating excel mode.
  - Finance team having a separate system for auditing.
  - Not able to get exact reports on the Opportunity,